Influenza A in Dairy Cattle

 • Producer should consult with their herd veterinarian to obtain the appropriate sample collection supplies.

-5. For interstate movements, to meet the federal or state-specific requirements, testing can be requested from any of the PADLS labs by filing out the General form at Cattle Submission HPAI Form.
+5. For interstate movements, to meet the federal or state-specific requirements, testing can be requested from any of the PADLS labs by filling out the General form at Cattle Submission HPAI Form.
 Prem ID, individual animal IDs must be included.
 For milk collection, collect 3-10 ml milk from each quarter into a single sterile tube.
 Do not use tubes containing a preservative and be sure to avoid contamination of the sample.
 For non-lactating animals, use one swab per animal.
 After swabbing the nostrils, place the swab into a sterile tube containing 3-5 ml suitable viral transport medium (VTM).
 PBS (phosphate-buffered saline), BHI broth, or normal saline are acceptable.
 Ship the specimens on ice or drop off at the closest PADLS lab.
 Check with your herd/accredited veterinarian to obtain sample collection supplies and/or meeting other lab submission requirements.